Starr Parodi: Composer, producer, arranger and conductor

-Parodi is an official Steinway Piano recording and performing artist, she also uses and endorses Korg synthesizers and Steinberg recording software.
+Parodi is an official Steinway Piano recording and performing artist.
+She also uses and endorses Korg synthesizers and Steinberg's recording software.

 Performing musician

-In Los Angeles, Parodi found herself playing piano and keyboards in various rock, jazz, gospel and soul bands, teaming up with members of Earth, Wind & Fire, The Temptations, Maze and Parliament-Funkadelic.
+In Los Angeles, Parodi found herself playing piano and keyboards in various rock, jazz, gospel, and soul bands, teaming up with members of Earth, Wind & Fire, The Temptations, Maze and Parliament-Funkadelic.

-Comedian Arsenio Hall invited Starr to play keyboards on his late night show, The Arsenio Hall Show, in the show's house band The Posse.
-This garnered the young musician her early recognition and led to her performance at the Kennedy Center for the inauguration of President Clinton.
-Parodi was a featured artist along with Bruce Hornsby, George Duke and Joe Zawinul at Keyboard magazine's 20th anniversary concert (celebrating 20 of the world's top contemporary keyboardists).
+Comedian Arsenio Hall invited Parodi to play keyboards on his late-night show, The Arsenio Hall Show, in the show's house band The Posse.
+During Andrew Dice Clay's July 1990 appearance on the show, Parodi refused to perform in the band, citing Clay's vulgar and misogynistic stand-up act.
+She refused to leave her dressing room during the taping, stating "as a matter of fact, his material offends me."

+Parodi was a featured artist along with Bruce Hornsby, George Duke, and Joe Zawinul at Keyboard magazine's 20th-anniversary concert (celebrating 20 of the world's top contemporary keyboardists).

-Parodi has performed as keyboardist alongside such artists as Mariah Carey, Whitney Houston, Stevie Wonder, Carole King, Carlos Santana, Seal, B.B.
-King, Ray Charles, Madonna, Celine Dion, Al Green and many others.
+Parodi has performed as a keyboardist alongside such artists as Mariah Carey, Whitney Houston, Stevie Wonder, Carole King, Carlos Santana, Seal, B.B.
+King, Ray Charles, Madonna, Celine Dion, Al Green, and many others.